wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ## Supply Chain Efficiency
 As discussed earlier, blockchain allows more effective collaboration with partners, suppliers, and other parties by supporting mechanisms, such as smart contracts and auditable workspaces.

 The six impacts described earlier become motivations for deploying blockchains.
-For more information, please refer to [Blockchain-based Intergation Use Cases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md), which describes the use cases under each motivation.
+For more information, please refer to [Blockchain-based Integration Use Cases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md), which describes the use cases under each motivation.

 # Feasibility